Climate: Are major greenhouse gas emitters ambitious enough? | DW | 22.04.2021

 Chinese leader Xi Jinping shocked the international community in September by announcing his aim to have "CO2 emissions peak before 2030 and achieve carbon neutrality before 2060."

 But it has since continued actions that push it away from that goal like opening new coal mines.
-According to Climate Action Tracker, an independent analysis by two German research organizations, China would need to phase out coal before 2040 to be on track to a 1.5 C scenario.
+According to Climate Action Tracker, an independent analysis by two German research organizations, China would need to phase out coal before 2040 to be on track to a 1.5 degree Celsius scenario.

 A decade ago, Germany's plan to move to renewable energy positioned the country as a pioneer in the fight against climate change.
 But its climate protection efforts have stalled, and with Germany responsible for 2% of global emissions, it still has a big carbon footprint.